jimjonesbr/oai_fdw/README.md

 ## Usage

-To use the OAI Foreign Data Wrapper you must first create a `SERVER` to connect to an OAI-PMH endpoint.
-After that create `FOREIGN TABLE`s to enable access to OAI-PMH documents using SQL queries.
-Each `FOREIGN TABLE` column must be mapped to a `oai_node`, so that PostgreSQL knows where the deliver the OAI data.
+To use the OAI-PMH Foreign Data Wrapper you must first create a `SERVER` to connect to an OAI-PMH repository.
+After that, create `FOREIGN TABLES` to enable access to OAI-PMH documents using SQL queries.
+Each `FOREIGN TABLE` column must be mapped to an `oai_node`, so that PostgreSQL knows where the deliver the OAI data.

 ### CREATE SERVER